AmirMotefaker/ChatGPT-Web-Application/README.md

 # ChtGPT Web Application

-### Create Your ChatGPT Web App with Streamlit in Python
+### Create Your ChatGPT Web App with Strealit in Python

 # Introduction